jorgebucaran/colorette/README.md

 Clorox is a Node.js library for colorizing text using ANSI escape sequences.

-* **Eco-friendly** — We don't extend the [String.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/prototype).
+* **All-in-one** — Clorox is not broken into a dozen modules that only work together.
-* **Concentrated** — Zero dependencies.
-Clorox is not broken into a dozen modules that only work together.
+* **Eco-friendly** — No modifications were made to the [String.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/prototype) in the making of this package.
 * **Non-toxic** — Auto-detect color support without polluting your terminal with unrecognized escape codes.

 ## Installation